-Welcome to the Integrated Deployment Blog Series, a series of articles focusing on solving the challenges around productionizing data science.
+Welcome to our collection of articles on the topic of Integrated Deployment Blog Series, where we focus on solving the challenges around productionizing data science.

 Topics will include: